Why is Traveling Important (for Mental Health)?

-Opens Your Mind to New Experiences
+Travel Opens Your Mind to New Experiences

 As travellers we are used to this; our minds are always open to meeting new people, discovering new things and creating new experiences, which has an extremely healthy and positive effect on mental health.

 Makes You Mentally Strong

 Travel often means adventure but not all adventure goes smoothly.
-At times you’ll have to face setbacks and changes that force you to think on your feet and practise patience, empathy and your problem-solving skills.
+At times you’ll have to face setbacks and changes that force you to think on your feet and practise patience, empathy and develop your problem-solving skills.

 Travel Humbles and Teaches Understanding

 When you travel to faraway lands, especially to destinations where the culture is so different from your own, you begin to see how other people live.
-You begin to realize and to learn how many people still find happiness and joy living below the poverty line and these encounters with local people can really teach us to be more understanding and respectful towards others.
+You begin to realize and learn how many people still find happiness and joy living below the poverty line and these encounters with local people can really teach us to be more understanding and respectful towards others.

+Probably one of the most important reasons why traveling is good for you.
 Travelling takes us away from everyday, mundane existence and launches us into a life of adventure where each day is different.
-We see beautiful things we wouldn’t normally see and most importantly, we are in the relaxed frame of mind to notice them.
+We see beautiful things we wouldn’t normally see and most importantly, we are in a relaxed frame of mind to notice them.